 - We want to make use of new technology – So many advances in video technology, so many advances in access technologies – why aren’t we using them?

-In CafeX Chime we’ve addressed these and many other issues to try and change the way we think about video conferencing as a whole.
-Of course that’s not the end of the story; with Chime comes the ability to embed the technology in other applications.
+In CafeX Meetings we’ve addressed these and many other issues to try and change the way we think about video conferencing as a whole.
+Of course that’s not the end of the story; with Meetings comes the ability to embed the technology in other applications.
 Video conferencing is a great standalone tool but it’s even more powerful as part of a complete objective driven workflow.